Assignment 5: Keyboard and Simple Shell

 • explored the use of C function pointers for callbacks and command dispatch.

 This is a fun assignment, and brings us back to using physical devices and making them do cool things.
-These additions are the first steps toward turning your humble little Mango Pi into a standalone personal computer.
+These additions are the first steps toward turning your humble Mango Pi into a standalone personal computer.

 Get starter files